giampaolo/psutil/docs/index.rst

   .. method:: memory_addrspace_info()

-     This method passes through the whole process address space in order to calculate highly reliable metrics about "real" process memory consumption.
+     This method passes through the whole process address space in order to calculate highly reliable metrics about "effective" process memory consumption.
      It usually requires higher privileges and is considerably slower than :meth:`memory_info`.

      - **uss**: (Linux, Windows, OSX) aka "Unique Set Size", this is the memory which is unique to a process and which would be freed if the process was terminated right now.

      - **pss**: (Linux) aka "Proportional Set Size", is the amount of memory shared with other processes, accounted in a way that the amount is divided evenly between the processes that share it.
-       I.e. if a process has 10 MBs all to itself, and 10 MBs shared with another process, its PSS will be 15 MBs.
+       I.e. if a process has 10 MBs all to itself and 10 MBs shared with another process its PSS will be 15 MBs.

       - **swap**: (Linux) amount memory that has been swapped out to disk.